 In Canada, heating is a must to stay warm during the winter.
 But choosing the right electric heater can be a challenge.
-Here are some tips to help you make the best choice.
+Here are some tips to help you choose the right type of electric heating for you.

 Electric baseboards

-Electric baseboards are the most popular heating systems in Quebec.
+Electric baseboards are the most popular heating systems in Canada.
 They are affordable and let you adjust the temperature of any room independently using programmable thermostats.

 Pros and cons of baseboards